masekjakub/universal-tester/README.md

 ## How to use
 - Create a tests folder in the same directory as the script
 - Create a folder for each test
-- Create a input files as shown in the example
+- Create files as shown in the folder structure
-- Create a .refout file with the expected output
-- In the test.sh script change the path to the executable (for examle: ./myprog) and the name of the folder containing the tests (lines 3 and 4)
+- In the test.sh script change the path to the executable (for examle: ./myprog) and the name of the folder containing the tests (lines 8 and 11)
 - Run the script ```bash test.sh```
 - Results will be printed in the terminal and outputs saved in the tests folder